 Lee Taylor is in his fourth season as the strength and conditioning coach for the Lady Vol basketball program and is in his sixth year of working with the University of Tennessee.

 Taylor was hired on Aug.
-5, 2013, as associate strength and conditioning coach and is in charge of helping Holly Warlick's women's hoops team and Judy Pavon's Lady Vol golf squad get stronger and fit for competition.
+5, 2013, as associate strength and conditioning coach and is in charge of helping Holly Warlick's women's hoops team and Judy Pavon's Vol golf squad get stronger and fit for competition.

 Taylor possesses a B.A. in exercise science and athletic training that he earned in 2008 from Missouri Valley College and is a Certified Strength and Conditioning Specialist (C.S.C.S.) and a United States Weightlifting Sports Performance Coach (USAW).

-As a performance coach for Performance Training Incorporated from 2008-09 and from January 2013 to present, Taylor designed strength and conditioning protocols for basketball, baseball, football, rugby, swimming, tennis and wrestling athletes.
+As a performance coach for Performance Training Incorporated from 2008-09 and from January 2013 to July 2013, Taylor designed strength and conditioning protocols for basketball, baseball, football, rugby, swimming, tennis and wrestling athletes.
 He also worked as a speed, agility and quickness (SAQ) trainer for athletes of all ages and taught basketball-specific techniques at the UT Elite Basketball Camp.